mindkin/hourfleet/docs/api.md

       }
     ],
     "Meta": {}
-  },
+  }
+}
 ```

-where the `Errors` collection may or may not include an array of error details.
-Such as multiple validation errors of the request.
+where the `Errors` array may or may not include an array of error details.
+Such as when a request has multiple validation errors describing the problem with the request.

 ### Success Responses

 All API responses will support either a single resource or an array of resources in the response (or no resource property in the response).
-The existance of this single resource or array of multiple resources is mutually exclusive with a error in the response (one or the other but never both).
+The existance of this single resource or array of multiple resources is mutually exclusive with a `ResponseStatus` property in the response.

-All returned resources will have a top level property named for the specific resource, either as a single object or as an array of resources.
+All returned resources will have a top level property named for the specific resource, either as a single resource (singularized) or as an array of resources (pluralized).

 For example, the response to fetching a car resource like `GET /cars/{Id}` will return a response like this, with a top level property called `Car`: